jiachenwestlake/Cross-Domain_NER/README.md

 Experiments on **CBS SciTech News data** show that our model can effectively allow unsupervised domain adaptation, while also can deriving supervised domain adaption between domains with completely different entity types (i.e. news vs. biomedical).
 <br> <br>
-The naive baseline of Single Task Model (STM-Target and STM-Source in paper) followed [NCRF++](https://github.com/jiesutd/NCRFpp
-), with some exceptions in hyperparameters of STM-Target to give a strong baseline.
+The naive baseline of Single Task Model (**STM** in paper) followed [NCRF++](https://github.com/jiesutd/NCRFpp ), with some exceptions in the hyperparameters of STM-Target in order to give a strong baseline.
 <br> <br>
 For more details, please refer to our paper "[Cross-Domain NER using Cross-Domain Language Modeling]()".